DCC-EX/legacy-docs/docs/ex-commandstation/rtr-connecting.rst

    **4. Connect Your Controller (Throttle) App to the 'dccex' Server**

       * Launch your throttle app.
+[3]_
       * In your throttle app, connect to the ``dccex`` server.

+      ..
+[3] |WiThrottle|, and some other apps, will require you to enter the IP address and port of the server manually.
+         |BR| The IP address is usually ``192.168.4.1`` when using Access Point mode, and the port is ``2560``.
+         |BR| Refer to your app's documentation for details on how to enter these settings.

    **5. Acquire a Loco in Your Controller (Throttle) App**